crillab/pyxai/README.md

 The Python Package Index (PyPi) is the easiest way of installing PyXAI.

 Note that you need first Python 3 (version 3.6, or later) to be installed.
-You can do it, for example, from [python.org](https://www.python.org/downloads/)
+You can do it, for example, from [python.org](https://www.python.org/downloads/).

+See the Virtual Environment section if you want to install PyXAI inside a Python virtual environment.

 ### Installing PyXAI (Linux)